 After a short sabbatical Brian and his wife Arabella formed a logistics company specializing in motorcycle, automotive and marine transportation within the United States and Canada.
 Pierson Transport Services worked with some of industries most elite dealerships, manufactures and private collectors.
 Transporting, making appearances and displaying vehicles at such events like the Quail and the Jet center.
 Following the success of PTS, Brian and his wife Arabella decided to slow down a bit, sell the company, move out of La La Land and welcome their first child in Idaho.

 As Brian is never one to stray from the bike scene for a very long time, in 2018 EMP 2.0 was born.
-EMP Powersports has a main focus of vintage and post-vintage motocross bikes.
-As well, as part support and restorations of all motorcycles.
-Brian's personal and clients custom bikes have been praised on Duccutters.com, performed and won in championship races, in addition to taking home Course d'Elegance 1st place trophies however, at this point in Brian's life he wanted to step back and focus on spending time with his family.
-Moreover, Brian helps his wife with her home-based cottage foods and baked goods business during the summer months and holiday season.
+EMP Powersports & Marine has a main focus of vintage and post-vintage motocross bikes.
+Brian currently races VMX with AHRMA Northwest, with his two Rickmans.
+Brian's personal and clients custom bikes have been praised on Duccutters.com, performed and won in championship races, featured in Chelsea Auto Club online newsletter, in addition to taking home Course d'Elegance 1st place trophies however, at this point in Brian's life he wanted to step back and focus on spending time with his family.
 Brian, Arabella and their son Colton now reside on a ranch just outside of Coeur D'Alene, Idaho.